Notice of Privacy Practices

 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU THAT IS PROTECTED UNDER THE HEALTH INSURANCE PORTABILITY AND ACCOUNTABILITY ACT OF 1996, AS AMENDED (“HIPAA”) MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.

 PLEASE REVIEW IT CAREFULLY.

-Color Genomics, Inc. (“Color”) is required by law to maintain the privacy of your protected health information and to provide you with a notice of our legal duties and privacy practices with respect to protected health information.
+Color Health, Inc. (f/k/a Color Genomics, Inc., hereinafter referred to as “Color”) is required by law to maintain the privacy of your protected health information and to provide you with a notice of our legal duties and privacy practices with respect to protected health information.
 This Notice of Privacy Practices, or the Notice, describes how we may use and disclose your protected health information to carry out treatment, payment or health care operations and for other specified purposes that are permitted or required by law.
 The Notice also describes your rights with respect to your protected health information.
 “Protected health information” is information about you, including basic demographic information, that may identify you and that relates to your past, present or future physical or mental health or condition and related health care services.

 You have the following rights with respect to your protected health information:

 - Obtain a paper copy of the Notice of Privacy Practices upon request.
 You may request a copy of the Notice at any time.
 To obtain a copy of the Notice, contact firstname.lastname@example.org.